 A party wall agreement—also called a Party Wall Award—is a written agreement between the building owner and the adjoining owner.

 It is prepared by one or more qualified party wall surveyors.
 The document records how the work will be carried out safely.
-You may need to appoint a surveyor or even two surveyors to prepare a party wall award.
+You may need to appoint a surveyor or even two surveyors to prepare a party wall (we have written an article whether hiring a party surveyor is worth it)award.
 This depends on whether both parties consent or dissent.

 A wall agreement is a written document that sets out: